MediciHouse07/Learning_Records/Bilkent_MathForEcon.md

 # THE INTERIOR, CLOSURE and BOUNDARY OF A SET (cont'd) - Lec 10 - Mathematics for Economists I

+2025/06/29

+1000<->1500 1200<->1700

+- closure
+- So, the closure includes the original set and its limit points
+- the closure of a set ( A ) is the smallest closed set that contains ( A ).
+It can be thought of as the set of all points in ( A ) along with all the limit points of ( A ).
+- closure set is the original set union its limit points
+- indiscrete topology, empty set and X
+- discrete topology, 2^X
+- 1500 mins

+# THE INTERIOR, CLOSURE and BOUNDARY OF A SET (cont'd) - Lec 10 - Mathematics for Economists I

 2025/06/28

 0500<->1500